zippyy/blog.techrelay.xyz/content/post/nomad-internet/index.md

 So lets get started.

-First of all lets discuss some pre-reqs that you must have or setup before you start this guide
+First of all lets discuss some pre-reqs that you must have or before you start this guide

+Link here to the post talking about hardware if you want more/less features, otherwise Purchase the models mentioned in this guide for a quickstart.

 **1: You must have another GL-Inet Router or a Raspi, Old Desktop, Home router, etc... that supports wireguard(openvpn can be used as well albeit at a slower perfomance)